kuy/redux-tower/README.md

 ## API / Building Blocks

-redux-saga-tower consists of some components, such as a saga, a reducer, an actions, and React components.
+redux-saga-tower consists of several different kinds of elements/components.
-In this section, I'd like to intrdouce them step by step and how to integrate with your Redux application.
+In this section, I'd like to introduce them step by step and how to integrate with your Redux application.

 ### Routes

-First of all, you need to define the routes with actions.
+First of all, you need to have the route definition which contains URL patterns and route actions.
+Behavior is deadly simple.
+When a url pattern is activated, the engine tests URL patterns, and pick a route action from your definition, and calls it.
+The URL pattern is a plain string, but is able to capture a part of URL and captured values are passed to a route action as named parameters.
+You can write a route action includes async control flows and interactions with Redux naturally thanks to redux-saga.

 ```js
 import { actions } from 'redux-saga-tower';